Monday 3rd April 2023.

 - Stimulating, small class sizes with a focus on student-led, experiential learning.

-- Conservation and Management of Marine Mammals: human-marine mammal interactions.
+- Conservation and Management of Marine Mammals: explores human and marine mammal interactions.

-- Mathematical and Statistical Modelling for Biologists: applies mathematical ideas to questions in biology and introduces methods for fitting models to biological data, mainly using R software.
+- Mathematical and Statistical Modelling for Biologists: applies mathematical ideas to questions in biology and introduces methods for fitting models to biological data mainly using R software.

 Students choose three optional modules in Semester 2.
-Optional modules are subject to change each year and require a minimum number of five students to be offered; some may only allow limited numbers of students (see the University’s position on curriculum development).
+Optional modules are subject to change each year and require a minimum number of five participants to be offered; some may only allow limited numbers of students (see the University’s position on curriculum development).

 - Current Issues in Marine Mammal Behaviour: current views and recent advances in the study of marine mammal social behaviour and cognition.

-During the final three months of the course, students complete a research project which will culminate in a 15,000-word dissertation and the presentation of a poster at the MSc student conference.
+Throughout the academic year, students complete a research project which will culminate in a written dissertation and presentation of a poster at the MSc student conference.
 Projects may involve some fieldwork but will be primarily focused on the analysis of existing data.
 Projects will be supervised by SMRU staff but may be carried out with joint supervision from staff in other institutions.
 Students can choose from a range of projects suggested by supervisors and also take an active role in designing their own project plan.